 His party members immediately obeyed without question.
 Even Farrie and Tersia began chanting like there was no tomorrow.

 The Church mages dropped their spells to retaliate once again.

 "Anti-Fast Wind Shot!"

 Wyndia moved along the bookshelves.
-Feeling with her hands and most likely with her magic senses.
+Feeling with her hands and most likely with her magic.

 "Air Strike Bash!
 Crimson Blade!
 Thunderbolt Slash!"
-Ren was casting all the skills that he could as well.
+Ren was also casting all the skills that he could one after the other.
 Protecting both himself and Welt.
-His weapon started to smoke, likely from skill overload.

 Welt also pushed himself.
 He didn't use magic.
 But he knew his way around a sword.
 He was so used to protecting Tersia and Farrie that protecting Ren between skills came naturally.
 The two of them together managed to hold the horde of Church Knights back for the moment.